-Researchers discover secret of bowel movementFebruary 24th, 2014 in Medical research /
+Researchers discover secret of bowel movementFebruary 24, 2014 in Medicine & Health / Medical research

 High performance athletes like Olympians can push their bodies to optimal potential, but some of the ways the human body actually works is still a mystery.
 Now McMaster University researchers have cleared up one aspect of how the bowels move that had mystified scientists for, well, forever.